tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Should NetMessage.LogMessageError Invariant.Assert be directed to ModNet.LogMessageError somehow?
 - TileDrawing.IsTileDangerous vanilla now has tilex/y, but different order, so we might need to adjust TML variant or other callsites
 - Why did ProjectileID.SummonTagDamageMultiplier change?
 - Clound.cs, there is now CloudID.Sets.RareClouds_Normal, CloudID.Sets.RareClouds_Celebration for more control.
 Document and maybe use in ExampleMod.
-CloudID.Search also needs to be populated
 - public static LanguageSearchFilter CreateDialogFilter(string startsWith, object substitutions) removed from Lang.cs?
 Could still be useful, add back into Lang.TML.cs?
 - WorldGen.SwapTileData might not be necessary anymore.
 ErrorWorldSwapTiles exists.
 The new name isn't as useful, however.
 - Projectile.identity removed, Projectile.key added.
 How to use?
 Also Projectile.IndexForVisuals.
 Also Main.projectileIdentity.
 Need to fix Projectile.key docs, it is the identity docs.